Mechanized Brigade "Aosta": Motorized Brigade "Aosta"

 The brigade continued to be under command of the Sicily Military Region (Regione Militare della Sicilia – R.M.SI.) in Palermo.
-As the command was tasked with defending the outlying islands of Pantelleria and Pelagie a battalion staff was activated on Pantelleria and Aosta units rotated to the island for garrison duty.
+As the command was tasked with defending the outlying Pantelleria and Pelagian islands, a battalion staff was activated on Pantelleria and Aosta units rotated to the island for garrison duty.
 Besides the Aosta the following units were part of the XI Military Territorial Command after the reform: